 Table of Contents

-- If you don’t have a tissue, cough or sneeze into your upper elbow, not your hands.
+- If you don’t have a tissue, cough or sneeze into your elbow, not your hands.

 - Put used tissues in the trash.

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, or mouth.

 - Wear a mask if you are traveling or around large groups of people.

 - Don’t share personal items, such as makeup, utensils, or sports or office equipment.

 - If you get sick, stay home from work or school and avoid being around people.
 Stay home until at least 24 hours after your fever breaks.

 Your doctor may prescribe an antiviral medicine to treat H1N1.
 This helps kill the virus so you can recover and aren’t contagious.
 If you have a fever, you can take medicine to reduce it.
 This includes acetaminophen (Tylenol), ibuprofen (Advil or Motrin), or naproxen (Aleve).
 These drugs also relieve aches and pains.
 Do not give aspirin to children or teenagers 18 years of age or younger because of the risk of Reye’s syndrome.
 Reye’s syndrome is a serious illness that can lead to death.
 You also should drink fluids to stay hydrated and get plenty of rest.
 Rest helps your body fight infection.